-Download MDK from keil.com/download/product/ and run the installer.
-Follow the instructions to install MDK (μ Vision) on your local computer.
+Download MDK and run the installer.
+Follow the instructions to install MDK ( $\mu$ Vision) on your local computer.
 The installation also adds the software packs for Arm CMSIS and MDK-Middleware.
 After the installation is complete, the Pack Installer starts automatically, which allows you to add supplementary software packs.
 As a minimum, you need to install a software pack that supports your target microcontroller device.